CMLPlatform/source_shift/README.md

 This analysis makes uses of the 2011 tables from the product-by-product representation of EXIOBASE v3.3.

-These tables can be downloaded from http://exiobase.eu/
+These tables can be obtained through the original authors.

 ## source_shift.py
 This is the main script.